Gieneq/Audio-Spectrum-Display/schematics/README.md

 |1k|1k|500R|0.83mA|0.83V|0.69mW|
 |1k|10k|909R|0.09mA|0.9V|0.08mW|

 Again, when connecting resistors in parallel (in this case R1 and R3) final resistance will be smaller than the smaller value of those two.
-Knowing that, it is not recommended to use R3 lower than R1, because R3 becomes lower of those two
+Knowing that, it is not recommended to use R3 lower than R1, because R3 becomes lower of those two, and lowers significantly overall parallel resistance.

+As pointed before when R3 = Rth power reaches maximum.
+When R3 rises much higher than

  starting internal resistance (R2) is 100R or resistance after first Thevenin's Theorem application (91R) we can see that R3=100R will grant high power transfer.